 Health insurance is one of the more difficult aspects to deal with after leaving a job and probably one of the primary reasons people stay in jobs they are not happy in.
 Knowing health insurance options is important for many reasons.

 If you live in the United States and if leaving your job leaves you without health insurance, you'll want to see what your options are.
 Given the relatively recent changes made by the Patient Protection and Affordable Care Act of 2010 (AKA "Obamacare") requiring every person to have health insurance, this is an important consideration and something you probably want resolve fairly quickly.
-Looking into COBRA (which is generally very expensive), purchasing directly from an insurer or buying a plan through the government's marketplace will be necessary if you want to avoid paying penalty fees for not being insured.
+Looking into COBRA (which is generally very expensive), purchasing directly from an insurer or buying a plan through the government's marketplace will be necessary if you want to avoid paying increasingly higher penalty fees for not being insured.
 Additionally, this is something to consider if you have ongoing medical needs that are more costly than it would be to pay out-of-pocket and you and/or your family are not covered under another family member's insurance plan.

 Most employers will schedule an exit interview which typically takes place on the last day or two of employment.
 Be sure to attend this meeting.
 You'll get the opportunity to ask and answer questions, return any official ID tags, badges, keys or other company property.
 It is also a good chance to review your employee file to ensure things are in order.